litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 ---

-Through us conscious beings, the universe enacts its true nature, by endowing us the capacity to make meaning-*with* relationships,
+Through us conscious beings, the universe enacts its true nature, by endowing us the capacity to create meaning through relationships,

 > *The universe we live in gives birth to itself through relationships.*
 > *At the level of elementary particles, the neutron, by itself, disintegrates within 3 to 4 minutes.
 This is due to radioactive decay.
 On the other hand, if you bring the neutron in relationship with a proton, it will exist for a billion years.
 The very nature of the neutron relies upon forming a relationship with a proton for it to express itself.*